Five Signs of Terrible Bracket Advice

 Most importantly, we’ve helped thousands of real people win real money in real bracket contests.
-Over the last five years, 64% of our customers have won a prize in a given year on average, and last year 71% won a prize.
+Over the last six years, 57% of our customers have won a prize in a given year on average.

 So we can distinguish fact from fiction when it comes to bracket picking tips.